Everything you need to know about the new Population Management Law in Guernsey

 These phrases have become so much a part of our everyday language that eliminating them outright can be difficult.
 However, if you gain self-awareness of your language and are conscious of the negative effects of such phrases, you can eventually master the art of communicating effectively and confidently at workplace.

 As AP Personnel continues to grow with each passing year, our consultants get involved in exciting and challenging roles, providing bespoke professional service to clients and candidates.
-Our recruitment consultant Rebecca Gill speaks about her experience this year and shares insight into current job market trends, sought-after skills at the moment and much more.
+Our recruitment consultant speaks about the experience this year and shares insight into current job market trends, sought-after skills at the moment and much more.

 How has your 2015 been so far and your outlook for the conclusion of the year.

 I have had a good start to 2015 dealing with temporary financial roles and since recently I have taken over the commercial recruitment in Jersey.
 This represents a new direction for the Jersey office and I am thrilled at being tasked with the new responsibility of handling temporary and contract assignments in this sector.

 What sectors currently have most jobs available in Jersey?

 Finance and banking sectors are currently very active in Jersey, but we are also undertaking commercial sectors such as construction, property and building management.